 About Christina Rossetti

-- Christina Rossetti was born in London, England in December of 183o.
+- Christina Rossetti was born in London, England, in December 1830.

 - Rossetti suffered from unstable health all her life